Privacy Statement for Nest Products and Services

 The following are the limited situations where we may share personal information:

-- With your consent: We may share personal information when we have your consent.
-One example of this would be if you invite another user to access the Products on your account as an additional authorized user.
-Another example is if you sign up for programs offered by our partners (e.g., energy or insurance companies); if you do this, we may share certain information with the partner.
-This could include things like your enrollment information and the activation status of your device.
-Similarly, when you connect third-party devices and services to your Nest Products through the Works with Nest program, you are shown information about any proposed exchange of data.
-Your consent is required to allow these exchanges on your behalf and you can change your mind at any time.
+● * With your permission: We may share personal information when we have your permission.
+One example of this would be if you invite another user to access the Products on your account as an additional authorised user.
+Another example is if you sign up for programmes offered by our partners (e.g. energy or insurance companies); if you do this, we may share certain information with the partner.
+This could include things like your enrolment information and the activation status of your device.
+If you connect third-party devices and services to your Nest Products through the Works with Nest programme, you are shown information about any proposed exchange of data.
+Nest or the third party will request your consent to these exchanges on your behalf and you can change your mind at any time.
 When you use third-party products and services integrated with the Nest Products, their own terms and privacy policies will govern your use of those products and services.

 - For external processing: We have vendors, service providers, and technicians who help with some of our processing and storage, including helping to answer your questions.
 They may also assist with monitoring our servers for technical problems.
 These technicians (as well as Nest employees) can access certain information about you or your account in line with this work but these technicians are not allowed to use this data for non-Nest purposes.
 We also have strict policies and technical barriers in place to prevent unauthorized employee access to video data.